 Bruce coached under Walsh alum Bob Boldon ('97) since 2010 at both Youngstown State and Ohio University.
 On top of that, she played under former Cavalier Head Coach Karl Smesko, who guided Walsh to the NAIA Division II national championship in the 1997-98 season.

-Last season, she helped lead the Bobcats to the regular season MAC championship.
+Bruce helped lead the Bobcats to the regular season MAC championship in 2016.
 The year prior, Ohio University was a participant in the NCAA tournament after it won the MAC regular season and tournament championships.
 The Bobcats also set a school-record that season with 27 wins.

 While at Youngstown State, she helped guide the Penguins to a 23-win improvement in her first two seasons.
 During her final season there, the Penguins won the most games in a season since the 1997-1998 campaign.
 Youngstown State also earned a berth to the WNIT and advanced to the second round while Bruce was there.